THIS DATE IN HISTORY: Jan. 21

 1989: Wayne Gretzky moves into second place on the NHL's all-time points list.

-Gretzky has a goal and three assists in the Los Angeles Kings' 5-4 loss to the Hartford Whalers at the Civic Center, passing Marcel Dionne to become the NHL's all-time No. 2 scorer.
+Gretzky scores a goal and has three assists in the Los Angeles Kings' 5-4 loss to the Hartford Whalers at the Civic Center, passing Marcel Dionne to become the NHL's all-time No. 2 scorer.
 Gretzky has 1,771 points in 743 games; Dionne (at the time) has 1,770 in 1,343 games.
 The only player ahead of him is Gordie Howe with 1,850 points.

 Gretzky also reaches 100 points for the 10th consecutive season, extending his own NHL record.

 Video: Wayne Gretzky all-time leader in goals, points

 1945: The Boston Bruins set an NHL record for the fastest four goals by one team during a 14-3 victory against the New York Rangers at Boston Garden.
 The Bruins score four times in a span of 1:20 in the second period.
 Bill Cowley leads Boston with four goals, and Ken Smith scores three goals and has an assist.

 1985: Dionne scores a first-period goal against the Edmonton Oilers.
 It's the 611th of his NHL career, moving him past Bobby Hull into third place on the all-time list.
 Dionne is one of seven Kings to score in the first two periods but the Oilers rally from down 7-3 in the third for an 8-7 win at Northlands Coliseum.

 1986: Denis Potvin ties Bobby Orr's record for defensemen by scoring his 270th NHL goal.
 His goal at 15:48 of the second period proves to be the game-winner in the New York Islanders' 7-3 victory against the Philadelphia Flyers at Nassau Coliseum.